-DUSON Need-based scholarships are awarded to degree-seeking students who apply for financial aid based on the expected family contribution (EFC) on the FAFSA.
-Eligibility for graduate student need-based scholarship is based on the FAFSA EFC, the DUSON financial aid application, and the academic program of study, and awarded automatically through PeopleSoft as part of the student's financial aid package.
+DUSON Graduate Need-based scholarships are awarded to degree-seeking students who apply for financial aid based on the expected family contribution (EFC) on the FAFSA.
+Eligibility for graduate student need-based scholarship is based on the FAFSA EFC and the academic program of study and awarded automatically through PeopleSoft as part of the student's financial aid package.